SinhaSoumyadeep/CourseManagementWebsite/README.md

 When setting up a WebSocket proxy, there are a some extra considerations to be aware of.

 If you’re using a WebSocket engine like [Socket.io](https://socket.io/), you must have a Socket.io server running that you can use as the proxy target.
 Socket.io will not work with a standard WebSocket server.
-Specifically, don't expect Socket.io to work with [the websocket.org echo test](http://websocket.org/echo.html).
+Specifically, don't expect Socket.io to work with [the websocket.org echo testMod](http://websocket.org/echo.html).

 There’s some good documentation available for [setting up a Socket.io server](https://socket.io/docs/).

-Standard WebSockets **will** work with a standard WebSocket server as well as the websocket.org echo test.
+Standard WebSockets **will** work with a standard WebSocket server as well as the websocket.org echo testMod.
 You can use libraries like [ws](https://github.com/websockets/ws) for the server, with [native WebSockets in the browser](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).

 Either way, you can proxy WebSocket requests manually in `package.json`: